 Consider a loan for a utility bill – You can apply for a short-term loan that can be used to pay the bill and then repaid over an agreed period of time.
-This is something Sunny can help with, we provide short-term loans that people can turn to in such a time, to pay the bill and spread the cost of paying back the borrowed amount over a period of six – 14 months.
-Click here to find out more about our short-term loans.
+This is something Sunny can help with, our broker partner’s panel of lenders provide short-term loans that people can turn to in such a time, to pay the bill and spread the cost of paying back the borrowed amount over a period of 3 – 36 months.
+Click here to find out more about short-term loans.

 There are ways to cut back the costs of your energy bills to avoid overly large bills coming through the letterbox.